slocka/use-query-params-state/README.md

 - Keeping track of the correct type of each param during encoding/decoding phase (everything in the URL is a string).
 - Making sure the state defined by the URL hasn't been wrongly altered by the user or isn't corrupted.

-use-query-params handles all those problems for you and offers a solution similar to how you would use `useState` for local state management.
+use-query-params-state handles all those problems for you and offers a solution similar to the React `useState` hook.

 ## Features